observIQ/opentelemetry-collector-contrib/exporter/googlecloudexporter/README.md

     User should calculate this as `num_seconds * requests_per_second` where:
     - `num_seconds` is the number of seconds to buffer in case of a backend outage
     - `requests_per_second` is the average number of requests per seconds.
+- `log.name_fields` (optional): NameFields is used to specify which nested attribute can be used for the log name.
+This uses simple JSON dot notation."

 Note: These `retry_on_failure` and `sending_queue` are provided (and documented) by the [Exporter Helper](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter/exporterhelper#configuration)